-Since their development nearly 50 years ago, lasers have revolutionized many fields, particularly medicine.
+Since their development over 60 years ago, lasers have revolutionized many fields, particularly medicine.
 Lasers allow us to easily and safely perform procedures which were once much more invasive, or not possible at all.

 A laser is basically a very focused beam of light energy.
 The color of light emitted by a laser is determined by the type of material used to produce it.
 This material can be a gas, a liquid, a solid, or a semiconductor such as a diode.
 When the material inside the laser tube is energized, it produces light of a very specific wavelength, or color.
 In ophthalmology, lasers range in wavelength from infrared to ultraviolet.
 The wavelength determines how the laser will affect different cells and tissues within the body.
 The ability to control the exact amount of energy delivered by the laser makes it the perfect tool to perform precise, delicate surgery within the eye.

-Two forms of trabeculoplasty are commonly performed today.
+Two forms of trabeculoplasty are available today.
 The original procedure, described in 1979, was performed using an argon laser, though currently a solid-state diode laser is often employed.
 These lasers produce light in the visible spectrum with a blue-green color.
 This type of treatment is often called “argon laser trabeculoplasty,” or ALT.
-ALT is a time-tested procedure which has been performed for nearly 30 years.
-The greatest drawback to ALT is that it can only be performed two to three times on an eye, as further treatments can cause injury.
+ALT is a time-tested procedure which has been performed for over 40 years.
+The greatest drawback to ALT is that it can only be performed two to three times on an eye, as further treatments can actually cause injury.

-A newer version of the procedure, known as “selective laser trabeculoplasty,” or SLT, achieves the same goal using a frequency-doubled neodymium:YAG laser, producing light in the blue-green spectrum.
+A newer version of the procedure, known as “selective laser trabeculoplasty,” or SLT, achieves the same goal using a frequency-doubled neodymium:YAG laser, also producing light in the blue-green spectrum.
 Because the amount of energy delivered by this laser is less than that in ALT, the procedure can theoretically be repeated as many times as desired without risk of injury to the eye.
 Multiply repeated treatments performed years apart are often successful.
 Presently, we perform primarily the SLT procedure, based upon its better safety profile and ability to be repeated multiple times, as needed.

-Trabeculplasty will not cure glaucoma.
+Trabeculoplasty will not cure glaucoma.
 Damage to the optic nerve cannot be reversed.
 The goal of trabeculoplasty, as with all treatments for glaucoma, is to lower intraocular pressure and prevent the further loss of vision.
-In some cases glaucoma medications may be eliminated, however many patients will need to continue all pre-treatment eye drops to maintain adequately low IOP.
+In some cases, glaucoma medications may be eliminated, however many patients will need to continue all pre-treatment eye drops to maintain adequately low IOP.

 The Laser Trabeculoplasty Procedure